inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 ### These are the data rules and thresholds for the metrics that appear on the inform_us dashboard https://informus.org.uk and are also ICU exemplar ward Power BI dashboards

+Tip: cross reference these data rules with the visual dashboard.

 ## Pain

 ### Flowsheets used